Seraaron/agora/srd/appendices/Influences and Acknowledgments.md

 >
 > — **Seneca the Younger**

 Roleplaying games come from a long and fabled tradition of 'hacking'.
-From Arneson and Gygax adding custom rules to Chainmail and Outdoor Survival in the 70s, to the incredible deluge of Powered by the Apocalypse games that came out in the 2010s, to even the modding scene in video games.
+From Arneson and Gygax adding custom rules to Chainmail and Outdoor Survival in the 1970s, to the incredible deluge of Powered by the Apocalypse games that came out in the mid 2010s, to even the modding scene in video games.
 The community that surrounds roleplaying games never cease to impress and amaze me!
 It's one of the main reason's that I've given Agora such an open license (CC BY 4.0).

-I am a craftsman like any other, just trying to carve out a niche for myself, but it's also good to try to acknowledge the forces and people that influenced or mentored me, no matter how indirectly, rather than pretending that I pulled all this from whole cloth.
+I am a craftsman like any other, just trying to carve out a niche for myself, but it's also good to try to acknowledge the forces and people that influenced or mentored me, rather than pretending that I pulled all of this from whole cloth.
 Agora is a hack of a hack of a hack — it's hacks all the way down — and you should hack it too!

 ###### Burning Wheel

-I played and ran [Burning Wheel](https://www.burningwheel.com/), by Luke Crane & Co., for about 4 years before I properly started writing Agora.
+I played and ran [Burning Wheel](https://www.burningwheel.com/) by Luke Crane & Co. for about 4 years before I properly started writing Agora.
 It's been tremendously influential on me, and I can't deny that.
 But it's also, in my opinion, a _bad game_  — or, at least, a game that I'm very critical of.
 There's a lot of things that I adore in that game, but there's also a lot that repulses me.

 At some point in 2020, I read this post on the BW community forums: